tom-seddon/b2/doc/Overview.md

   problem.)

-Changes to a configuration don't affect the running Beeb until you do a `File` > `Hard Reset`, `File` > `Configuration`, or click that configuration's `Use` button (which is equivalent to selecting that configuration and doing a hard reset).
+Changes to a configuration don't affect the running Beeb until you do a `File` > `Hard Reset` (if you're editing the current config) or a `File` > `Configuration`.

-To create a new configuration, click the `New` button, and select which configuration to copy the new one from.
-(The default configurations are always included in this list, so you can get them back even if you delete them.)
+To create a new configuration, click the `New...` button to create one based off one of the default configs, or the `Copy...` button to create one that's a copy of one of the ones in the list.

+The `Delete` button will delete the currently selected config.

 ## Non-volatile RAM